-During 2014 and 2015 the MSDH, along with numerous partners, conducted a comprehensive statewide assessment of the health and social wellbeing of Mississippians and the issues affecting our public health system.
-The assessment was a collaborative effort that engaged a diverse range of public health partners, stakeholders, and residents.
+In 2019 MSDH, along with numerous partners, conducted the second comprehensive statewide assessment of the health and social wellbeing of Mississippians and the issues affecting our public health system.
+The State Health Assessment (SHA), first conducted in 2014, is a collaborative effort that engaged a diverse range of public health partners, stakeholders, and residents.

-The Assessment consisted of four parts: (1) a Health Status Assessment through an epidemiological analysis of demographic, social, and health indicators from a variety of data sources; (2) a State and Community Themes and Strengths Assessment through a statewide survey, community conversations, and focus groups; (3) a Forces of Change Assessment through an advisory council comprising experts, stakeholders, and representatives across the state public health system; and (4) a State Public Health System Assessment through dialog from over 100 representatives of government, business, academic institutions, healthcare providers, and a variety of community-based, non-profit, and advocacy organizations.
+Both assessments consisted of four parts: (1) a Health Status Assessment through an epidemiological analysis of demographic, social, and health indicators from a variety of data sources; (2) a State and Community Themes and Strengths Assessment through a statewide survey, community conversations, and focus groups; (3) a Forces of Change Assessment through an advisory council comprising experts, stakeholders, and representatives across the state public health system; and (4) a State Public Health System Assessment through dialog from over 100 representatives of government, business, academic institutions, healthcare providers, and a variety of community-based, non-profit, and advocacy organizations.

-The Assessment has resulted in the identification of priority issues in a public health system-focused approach rather than an agency-focused approach.
+The first assessment resulted in the identification of priority issues in a public health system-focused approach rather than an agency-focused approach.
 Those priorities included (a) increasing educational attainment (b) improving infant health (c) reducing rates of chronic disease, and (d) creating a culture of health.
+The priorities from the second assessment will be chosen the fall of 2020 and implemented in the State Health Improvement Plan (SHIP).

-The comprehensive State Health Improvement Plan developed during 2015 establishes priorities for a variety of agencies and organizations to work in concert with MSDH to help address the social determinants of health, strengthen the state's public health infrastructure, improve health status, and promote an environment where everyone has an opportunity to be healthy.
+The comprehensive State Health Improvement Plan, informed by the State Health Assessment and developed during 2015, established priorities for a variety of agencies and organizations to work in concert with MSDH to help address the social determinants of health, strengthen the state's public health infrastructure, improve health status, and promote an environment where everyone has an opportunity to be healthy.
 The MSDH is only one part of the public health system.
 Other agencies, private organizations, institutions, volunteers, and informal associations play critical roles in creating conditions in which people can be healthy.
 Government alone cannot match the collective strength of individuals, communities, and various social institutions working together to improve health.